DevExpress-Examples/asp-net-web-forms-grid-access-and-modify-template-controls-in-batch-mode/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/t506160/)**
 <!-- run online end -->

-This example demonstrates how to create a templated column, add content to the template, and use client-side `GetCellTextContainer` and `GetControlsByPredicate` methods to access and modify the templat content in batch edit mode.
+This example demonstrates how to create a templated column, add content to the template, and use client-side `GetCellTextContainer` and `GetControlsByPredicate` methods to access and modify the template content in batch edit mode.

 ![Access and modify template control in batch mode](ModifyTemplateControls.png)